tastybug/zettelkasten/catalog/gcp/gcp-hybrid-networks-and-peering.md

 There are a number of options to integrate on-premise networks with the GCP infrastructure to increase bandwith between both worlds.

-## Direct Peering (Layer 3)
+## Direct Peering (Layer 3): connect to Google Workspace & Google APIs

+Use this to get higher throughput to Google APIs and Google Workspace (GMail, GDocs, GDrive, ...).
 As the name implies, you directly peer with Google at one of over 100 locations in 33 countries.
 This traffic does include GCP traffic, it is however counted as egress traffic because Direct Peering exists outside of Google Cloud.

-> Direct&Carrier Peering can be used by GCP, but does not require it.

 Properties: